 Step 1- Clean Yourself

 First and foremost, wash your hands thoroughly with soap and water.
 Dry them with a soft cotton towel.
 Also, if possible, change your clothes and wear something that will be comfortable for your baby upon touch.
 You may need to sit on the floor or ground with your baby in your lap to take the prints, so dress accordingly.

-Step 2- Settle Your Baby Comfortably
+Step 2- Settle Your Baby Comfortably and Clean

-Once your baby is settled, wipe your baby’s feet and hands with a soft, damp cloth to remove any dirt, milk, or food, as they may interfere with the ink.
+Once your baby is settled, wipe your baby’s feet and hands with a soft, damp cloth or baby-safe wipes to remove any dirt, milk, or food, as they may interfere with the ink.

-Step 4- Press the Ink Pad Gently Against Your Baby’s Foot
+Step 3- Press the Ink Pad Gently Against Your Baby’s Foot

 Now, take the non-toxic mess-free ink pad in your hand and gently press it against your baby’s foot – be extra careful here as you don’t want to hurt your baby.
-If your infant feels uncomfortable during the process, pick them up and try again later (maybe when your baby is sleeping).
+If your infant feels uncomfortable during the process, pick him/her up and try again later (maybe when your baby is sleeping).

-Step 5- Place the Paper on a Flat Surface and Imprint
+Step 4- Place the Paper on a Flat Surface and Imprint

-To do so, place the piece of blank white paper on a flat surface and gently press your baby’s foot on it.
+Next, place the piece of blank white paper on a flat surface and gently press your baby’s foot on it.
 Ensure that you use premium quality paper so that the footprint you receive is clear and doesn’t fade away with time.

 You can take multiple prints of your baby’s foot on the same piece of paper.
 Or, if you want, take the prints on multiple papers just in case the original one gets lost or damaged.